riyajoshi-cloud/SENTIMENT-ANALYSIS-WITH-NLP/README.md

 For this project, I used Jupyter Notebook as my development platform.
 Jupyter Notebook is particularly suitable for machine learning projects because it allows running the code step by step while displaying the output instantly.
 I also documented my process alongside the code, making the notebook both executable and readable.

 The libraries I used included pandas and numpy for data handling, scikit-learn for machine learning algorithms, nltk (Natural Language Toolkit) for text preprocessing, and matplotlib for visualizing evaluation results.
-The integration of these libraries in Python made the entire workflow smooth anD efficient.
+The integration of these libraries in Python made the entire workflow smooth and efficient.

 Applicability of the Task